Skip links

 BBC Radio 3's "Building a Library" recommendation - First choice

-♥♥♥♥♥♥ "Concerto Copenhagen's version of Bach's great mass in B minor holds the listener firmly with fantastic contrasts and gripping soloists."
+♥♥♥♥♥♥ "Concerto Copenhagen's version of Bach's great Mass in B minor holds the listener completely captive with fantastic contrasts and gripping soloists."
 (Henrik Friis, Politiken, 06.10.2016

 ∗∗∗∗∗ "The sound world of Bach's last great Mass has changed radically in recent decades; one-to-a-part performance practice is, as conductor Lars Ulrik Mortensen puts it, "changing our entire notion of Bach's acoustic universe".
 This bold claim is amply proven in an account of dazzling transparency, dance-like rhythms and utter clarity" (Nicholas Kenyon, The Observer 08.05 2016)